cjrhone/web-dev-rush/task-list.md

 * _Receive string value from input div_
 * _Create an ordered array of HTML prompts_
 * _Create loop that progresses through each HTML prompt after user input_
+* _Create a function that appends correct strings to display box_
 * _Create an ordered array of prompt instructions_
 * _Create loop that progresses through each prompt instruction after user input_
 * _Create function that compares HTML prompts <--> User input_